Velho and Christian Too (first co-writing by Ranae)

 Starting nearest to me, I see Kaisa’s dual authority in my own mother.
 She was a gardener, a gatherer of herbs, a healer.
 She was also a fervent Christian.
 So determined was she in both of those things that she pushed Christianity and herbs down people’s throats (literally in the case of “green drink”).
 She was called a “health food fanatic” and a “quack.”
 These are kinder words for something similar to “witch.”

 But until she was four, Mom lived with her grandmother Lisa.
 Lisa had been born in Finn Forest in Sweden, the oldest of Marta’s surviving children.
 Lisa, like Lars whom she married, almost certainly knew some Kaisa-type velhot in the woods.
 Lisa gardened, and Mom gardened with her.
 Lisa plowed up the fields and planted right alongside Lars, lifting up her skirts when the ground was muddy.
 Lisa gave Mom her first Bible, the one pictured above.
+Lisa and her sisters founded a church where the women as well as the men preached and danced and spoke in tongues.
+While this is decidedly Christian, it includes elements of the older Finnish traditions – women having authority equal to men, dancing as holy, and speaking in other languages (perhaps, I think, in Finnish).

-After her death, my mother appeared to me in the dream.
+Some time after her death, my mother appeared to me in the dream.
 She stood by the kitchen sink, glowing.
 When I asked what she was doing, she replied, “I am doing what we women have always done.
 I am making a potion.”
 That is not a word she would have used when she was alive, but in my dream she spoke it with glowing joy.

 How then, do we descendants learn to be velhot, to be ones who know what we are becoming and who are at peace with the rocks and trees?
-How can we spring greenly from both traditions – the Christian and the velho both?
+How can we spring greenly from these traditions – the Christian and the velho both?

 Leave a Reply